Tools and Utilities

 get the most accurate measurement, you should point the scope to within

-a few degrees of the celestial equator, the same area you should use
+a few degrees of the celestial equator and near the celestial meridian, the same area you should use

 for calibration..
 When you finally click